wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <pre>
 ==> Formulae
-ssh-vault   vault   vault-cli   vaulted
+infosec/core/govaultenv ✔   ssh-vault  vault ✔ vault-cli  vaulted
-&nbsp;
 ==> Casks
-aws-vault   gmvault
+aws-vault                                                            btcpayserver-vault                                                   gmvault
+If you meant "vault" specifically:
+It was migrated from homebrew/cask to homebrew/core.
    </pre>

 2. Verify the source: